KoljaWindeler/ESP8266_mqtt_pwm_pir_temp/JKW_MQTT_PWM_PIR_TEMP/src/Readme.md

 The client will try 1 second longer to reconnect per 20 sec of previous connection time.
 The maximum time is limited to 20 minutes.

 The MESH mode will kick in after 80% of the waittime hast passed.

+# Home Assistant custom component
+Basically all devices will publish some extra information (see below).
+I've created a custom_componet to shorten the configuration files.
+Once this component is loaded it will add the following extra sensors:

+	1) Wifi Signal streangth [%], called e.g. sensor.dev34_rssi = 34%
+	2) Wifi Base MAC, called e.g. sensor.dev34_bssid = "ab:cd:ef:gh:ij:kl"
+		this is useful if you have multiple accesspoints with the same SSID
+	3) Wifi Base SSID, called e.g. sensor.dev34_ssid = "Fritzbox asdf"
+	4) Firmware Version and Info, called e.g. sensor.dev34_ssid = "20190705" or "lost connection" if the
+		device got disconnected
+	5) Capability list, called e.g. sensor.dev34_capability = "B,SL,R" reflecting the configured peripherals
+	6) Last Update, called e.g. sensor.dev34_update = "0" this will show the time (in minutes) of the last response very handy to check that the device is up and well.
+Can be used e.g. for automated error messages

+This component is located in this repository under HA/custom_components/mqtt_jkw and need to be copied into <HomeAssistantDirectory>/custom_components/.
+Once this is done your config file shall look like this

+	sensor:
+  	  - platform: mqtt_jkw
+  	    name: "dev3"
+  	    fname: "03 Kitchen Touch"

 # Tricks
 All devices will publish a set of information on connect (helps to check if the device connected):